beetbox/beets/docs/plugins/lyrics.rst

   sources known to be scrapeable.
 - **sources**: List of sources to search for lyrics.
 An asterisk ``*`` expands to all available sources.
-  Default: ``google lyricwiki musixmatch genius``, i.e., all the available sources.
+  Default: ``google lyricwiki musixmatch genius tekstowo``, i.e., all the available sources.
 The ``google`` source will be automatically deactivated if no ``google_API_key`` is setup.
-  Both it and the ``genius`` source will only be enabled if BeautifulSoup is installed.
+  The following sources will only be enabled if BeatifulSoup is installed: ``[google, genius, tekstowo]``

 Here's an example of ``config.yaml``::